openresty/lua-nginx-module/README.markdown

  status = ngx.status
 ```

-Setting `ngx.status` after the response header is sent out has no effect but leaving an error message in your nginx's error log file:
+Setting `ngx.status` after the response header is sent out has no effect but leaving an error message in your Nginx's error log file:

     attempt to set ngx.status after sending out response headers